top of page

 Chief Executive Officer

 What makes you good at what you do?
-I delight in problem solving and have an innate ability to foresee challenges and mitigate risk before it happens.
-I am ambitious and driven.
-I thrive on challenge and constantly set goals for this organization to ensure maximum benefit to our patients and community.
+I'm passionate about problem-solving and have a natural ability to anticipate challenges and mitigate risk before they arise.
+I'm highly ambitious and driven, always striving to set goals that benefit our organization and, ultimately, our patients and community.

 What do you love about what you do?
-Creating a network that substantially enriches lives and brings peace and comfort to families.
+I take great pride in creating a network that significantly enriches lives and provides peace and comfort to families.

 What’s your favorite activity outside of work?
-I love to travel and visit new and adventurous places.
-I haven’t been everywhere, but it is on the list. 😊
+I love to travel and explore new, adventurous places.
+While I haven’t been everywhere yet, It's certainly on my list!

 What is something that others would be surprised about you?
-I would rather shop for kitchen gadgets than clothes or shoes.
+I'd much rather shop for kitchen gadgets than clothes or shoes!

 Illig cropped.jpg